thegaussians/semantic-segmentation/README.md

     ''' this returns the f1 score , the descriptions for parameters will be shown once you tyoe the class name'''

+# Note
+     The current version cannot be used for binary class, only multi-class

 # Requirements